-- Specific for Raw Materials (RM) : - For a given product, two different Raw Materials sourced from two suppliers belonging to the same company and beneficiating from the same Solidarity Sourcing project(s) are valorized as 1 committed supplier. - For a RM that can be supplied by different suppliers: - .
-As soon as one of these suppliers doesn't have any Solidarity Sourcing project > We count O committed supplier (even if other suppliers for this RM have projects, even if the supplier whose manufacturer is declared as "representative" has a project) - .
-Only if all potential suppliers for this RM entering in a product's composition have Solidarity Sourcing project(s) > We valorize 1 committed supplier (as it is the same RM coming from one of the supplier listed)
+- Specific for Raw Materials (RM): - For a given product, two different Raw Materials sourced from two suppliers belonging to the same company and beneficiating from the same Solidarity Sourcing project(s) are valorized as 1 committed supplier. - For a RM that can be supplied by different suppliers: - .
+As soon as one of these suppliers no longer has any Solidarity Sourcing projects, we count 0 committed suppliers (even if other suppliers for this RM have projects, or if the supplier whose manufacturer is declared as a "representative" has a project) - .
+Only if all potential suppliers for this RM entering in a product's composition have Solidarity Sourcing project(s) do we valorize 1 committed supplier (as it is the same RM coming from one of the suppliers listed)

-This indicates only direct suppliers, but the projects that are supported through solidarity sourcing may concern other suppliers in the product value chain.
+This indicates only direct suppliers, but the projects that are supported through "Solidarity Sourcing" may concern other suppliers in the product value chain.